Glory-AI/Data_Analysis_ProjectRepo/README.md

 - How to write SQL queries

-- How to visualize ad manipulate data to provide reasonable insights
+- How to visualize and manipulate data to provide reasonable insights

 - Critical thinking